 “Lo Pasado, Pasado”, “Te Amo”, “Sin Ti”, “Noche de Copas”, and of course the duet with Ruben Blades in the socially-themed song “Ya Comenzo” are my takes in “Jukebox”.

 “Ya Comenzó” (why twice?) – I don’t think Luis Enrique and Cucco missed much in “Jukebox”, so I’ll be really picky.
 The one original song of the album, “Ya Comenzó” was included twice.
 One is with Luis Enrique alone and one in duet with Ruben Blades.
 I think the version with Ruben Blades was the only one needed.

 Jukebox interlude – what about if the album would start with an interlude of a sound of a real “vellonara” playing the 1st song of the album, “Noche de Copas”, even capturing ambient sounds of people talking and the coin going down the jukebox to selected the song.
 Then after a few seconds of listening to the old song, it gives way to the new version in the album!
 Ah…I’m just dreaming of playing music producer! 🙂

 My Recommendation of “Jukebox”

-In my opinion this in one of the most musically amazing pop Salsa albums I have ever heard!
-Luis Enrique is able to keep up with Cucco Peña’s music step by step, and if Cucco brings high energy, Luis Enrique matches him.
+In my opinion this in one of the most musically amazing pop Salsa albums I have heard recently!
+Luis Enrique is able to keep up with Cucco Peña’s music step by step.
+If Cucco brings high energy to the music, Luis Enrique matches him.

-I’ll be very surprised if “Jukebox” doesn’t win several Grammy (and other) awards!
+I’ll be very surprised if “Jukebox” doesn’t win at least one Grammy (and other) awards!

-If you like this romantic style of Salsa, but also like the classic Salsa dura, this is a somewhat hybrid style, where monotonous repetition (so prevalent in pop Salsa) was banned from the recording studio.
+If you like this romantic style of Salsa, but also like the classic Salsa dura, this is a somewhat hybrid style.
+The result here was that the monotonous repetition (so prevalent in pop Salsa) was banned from the recording studio.

 Great recording!
 Kudos to Cucco Peña and Luis Enrique!